Rifts in Rafts: Introduction

-Previous studies have examined rafts under tension.
+Previous studies of granular rafts have focused on characterizing their elasticity and buckling behavior under compression~\cite{PhysRevE.86.031402, PhysRevMaterials.1.042601, PhysRevLett.102.138302, Vella_2004, doi:10.1021/acs.langmuir.5b01652}.
+A few papers have examined rafts under tensile stress and have observed localized fracture events by introducing a radial gradient in the flow field~\cite{Bandi_2011, peco2017influence, KIM201954}.
 In the quasi-static regime, the ductile behavior of particle rafts shows a dependence on particle size at small strains~\cite{D0SM00839G}.
 However, the dependence of the failure morphology on the pulling speed was not examined.

-In the case of soap-bubble films, a failure pattern as a function of strain rate and system size was investigated but the distributed-failure regime was not accessed~\cite{ARCINIAGA201136}.
-We explore wider dynamical ranges in both strain and strain rate and are able to observe a smooth change in failure morphology of the rafts, including the domain of distributed failure where small rifts formed homogeneously throughout the raft.
+In the case of bubble rafts, a failure pattern as a function of strain rate and system size was investigated but the distributed-failure regime was not accessed~\cite{ARCINIAGA201136}.
+In that case, the observed change in failure morphology was simply ascribed to a transition between brittle and ductile behavior.
+By exploring wider dynamical ranges in both strain and strain rate, we indicate that this is, perhaps, an oversimplified interpretation.
+We observe a change in failure morphology as rifts, distributed homogeneously, form throughout the raft; the distance between the rifts changes continuously with pulling speed.
+We interpret this in terms of a single form of failure that is governed by expansion rate.

-A related system is crack formation in a thin material sheet on a \textit{solid} substrate.
+Another related system is crack formation in a thin material sheet on a \textit{solid} substrate.
 These include nanoparticle films on expanding polymer membranes~\cite{C4FD00243A, LU20101679} and drying colloidal monolayers on glass~\cite{skjeltorp1988fracture, Routh_2013}.
 In both cases, the systems exhibit cracking patterns throughout the material but with no obvious dependence on the pulling or drying speed.
 These patterns are governed by the interactions with the underlying solid substrate; the relaxing elastic stress in the thin sheet competes with the interaction holding the sheet to the substrate.
 In contrast, the system we study is a particle raft on a \textit{liquid} substrate which does not store any shear stress.
-The mechanism for the formation of distributed failure in these rafts is therefore distinct from what occurs on solid substrates.
-The affine expansion of the liquid surface, on which the particles float, can be thought of as a metric for the particle positions which expands in time.
+The mechanism determining the pattern of crack formation in these rafts is therefore distinct from what occurs on solid substrates.